Snowshoeing

 Safety & Wildlife

-• Creek Safety: Stay on the trail.
-Ice bridges over the creek can be hollow and deceptive.
+• Creek Context: Stay with the established trail.
+Ice shelves over moving water can be hollow and deceptive.

 Practical Preparation